How to Make Vocals Fuller (Get a Thick and Warm Sound)

 Parallel compression is another amazing technique you can use to help a poor recording sound more expensive.

-To thicken up vocals using reverb will require a combination of EQ and a reverb unit or plugin.
+To enhance vocal thickness using reverb, a combination of equalization (EQ) and a reverb unit or plugin is necessary.

-This is not a rule, it’s just a matter of taste.
+This procedure is not a strict rule but rather a matter of preference.

 Saturation can be used to fix thin vocals.
 It adds rich harmonics and applies subtle forms of “soft-clipping” compression.